-16. The sandman Sculptures in Sand pitch, Weymouth beach

-Each summer season a pitch on the beach becomes a showcase for the skills of Mark Anderson, who since 1988 has been Weymouth's sand sculptor.
+16. The sandman Sculptures in Sand pitch, Weymouth beach Each summer season a pitch on the beach becomes a showcase for the skills of Mark Anderson.
+Since 1988 he has been Weymouth's sand sculptor.
 Sand sculptures are made by mixing sand with water to make a sort of dough.
 This mix can be carved into large and intricate shapes, which dry out to preserve the sculpture.

-The sand at Weymouth is ideal for sculpting as its granules are very fine.
-Sand sculpting has been a pastime in Weymouth for many years.
-Mark Anderson's grandfather, Fred Darrington made sculptures on the beach from the early 1920s.
+The sand at Weymouth is ideal for this craft as its granules are very fine.
+This has made sand sculpting a pastime in Weymouth for many years.
+Mark Anderson's grandfather, Fred Darrington first made sculptures on the beach from the early 1920s.

-The Cheshire Cat in sand Rory Walsh © RGS-IBG Discovering Britain

-Other sand sculptors based at Weymouth included Swift Vincent and Jack Hayward.
+The Cheshire Cat in sand Rory Walsh © RGS-IBG Discovering Britain Other sand sculptors based at Weymouth included Swift Vincent and Jack Hayward.
 Another Dorset sand sculptor of the time was John Suchomlin who came to Britain in the 1930s after sand sculpting in Australia.
 Mark Anderson also creates sculptures at the International Sand Sculpture Festival, Sculture di Sabbia.
 This competition takes place each June and December at Jesolo on the Adriatic coast of Italy.
 Twenty sand sculptors attend and have twelve weeks to create a sculpture.
 The summer festivals have a different annual theme; past ones have included Africa, Hollywood, ancient Egypt and ancient Rome.

-Back in Weymouth you can also visit Mark Anderson's new project, Sandworld International Sand Sculpture Park.
-Open from March to November, Sandworld contains sculptures up to 5 metres high by sculptors from around the world.
-The themes for 2012 include ancient Greece and the Olympics.
-Sandworld is located in Lodmoor Country Park just a mile from Weymouth beach.
-During your visit you can even have a go at making your own sand sculpture!
+Back in Weymouth you can also visit Mark Anderson's Sandworld.
+Each year this Sand Sculpture Park hosts an international festival.
+Sandworld contains sculptures up to 5 metres high by sculptors from around the world.
+If you visit you can also have a go at making your own sand sculpture!
+Directions 16 Continue along the promenade for a short distance.
+As the beach begins to curve to the left, stop in a convenient place and look out over the flat sand.
+17. Seaside classics Weymouth beach The harbour end of Weymouth beach is the widest part and the sand is especially flat.
+These features make this area an ideal place for a range of seaside games and activities.
+One of these is the Weymouth Beach Volleyball Classic.

-Country links - Australia, Greece, Italy

-Directions 16 - Continue along the promenade for a short distance.
-Stop in a convenient place, look out over the flat sand and listen to Track 17.

-17. Seaside classics Weymouth beach

-The harbour end of Weymouth beach is the widest part and the sand is especially flat.
-These features make it ideal for hosting the Weymouth Beach Volleyball Classic.
 Each July this international tournament attracts over 100 teams from across Europe and the United States.
-Players include Olympic competitors and a team from Weymouth's twin town of Holzwickede in Germany.
+Players include a team from Weymouth's twin town, Holzwickede in Germany.

-Despite the sport's association with Weymouth, the 2012 Olympic beach volleyball competition will not be held here but at Horse Guards Parade in London.

-Some of Weymouth's pedalos Rory Walsh © RGS-IBG Discovering Britain

 Rather different seaside classics are Weymouth's donkeys.
 Donkey rides have been a favourite at British seaside resorts for generations.
-Donkeys originate from a similar species called the African Wild Ass which came from Eritrea, Ethiopia, Sudan and Somalia.
 Used as working animals for over 5,000 years donkeys were probably first domesticated in ancient Egypt.
 There are an estimated 40 million donkeys worldwide with 96 per cent living in developing countries as working animals.

-You may also be able to spot people enjoying another classic out in the bay.
+We may also be able to spot people enjoying another classic out in the bay.
 Pedalos have been traced to Italy after a Leonardo da Vinci drawing of a pedal-powered boat.

-Weymouth's pedalos have a name rather than a number.
+Top: beach volleyball at Weymouth David Bunting, Wikimedia Commons (CCL) Bottom: some of Weymouth's pedalos Rory Walsh © RGS-IBG Discovering Britain Weymouth's pedalos have a name rather than a number.
 Some are named after local landmarks and the others are named after the NATO spelling alphabet, which is used worldwide in aviation and naval communication.
 Look out for place names such as Quebec, India and Lima (the capital of Peru).
-Lima also means 'five' in the Malay and Indonesian languages so it isn't used in the NATO alphabet in Malaysia, Indonesia, Brunei or Singapore.
+Directions 17 Remain on the promenade and look out to sea.